dibyendumajumdar/ravi/readthedocs/ravi-jit-libgccjit.rst

 Building Ravi with ``libgccjit`` on Linux
 -------------------------------------

 .. warning:: The current official distribution of ``libgccjit`` does not work for Ravi due to the fact that unreachable blocks are treated as errors - this prevents Ravi code from being compiled.
-There is also `a bug <https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66700>`_ I have a personal copy where I have disabled this validation - I am hoping that the next release of ``libgccjit`` will make this an optional validation.
+There is also `a bug <https://gcc.gnu.org/bugzilla/show_bug.cgi?id=66700>`_ in ``libgccjit`` that requires a fix.
+I have a personal copy where I have disabled aforementioned validation, and applied a patch to fix the bug.

 .. warning:: Note that right now the Ravi's ``libgccjit`` based JIT implementation is work in progress and has bugs (some Lua tests fail).